crimsonpython24/iterm-setup/README.txt

      - meaningful-ooo/sponge (cleans out incorrect commands "127" besides the most recent two)
      - nickeb96/puffer-fish (for !! and !$, which are not shipped in fish)
      - ilancosman/tide@v5 (theming)
-4. Theme: customized Tide, see config.fish and the bind_mode custom function for more details
+5. Theme: customized Tide, see config.fish and the bind_mode custom function for more details

 -Vim-
 [https://github.com/josean-dev/dev-environment-files] the setup is so good it should be illegal

+Debug notes:
+     - :TSInstall markdown markdown_inline
+     - Run :Mason to view all downloads, :MasonLog for history, and :MasonInstall to make up
+     - pyre requires python to be installed beforehand